Augusta, Waterville area bridge, cribbage results - CentralMaine.com

 Fairfield Bridge Club

-FAIRFIELD — The Fairfield nonsanctioned bridge club winners on Tuesday were Paul and Judy Jones placed first, Suzon Morrison and David Bourque placed second, Carroll and Audrey Harding placed third, Anita Mathieu and Peg Thompson tied with Joanna Denis and Willy Pouliot for fourth place.
+FAIRFIELD — The Fairfield nonsanctioned bridge club winners on Tuesday were David Bourque and Suzon Morrison, who placed first; Ed and Joyce Rushton, second; Lorry Letouneau amd Diane Bishop, third; and Frances Roy and Jackie Chadbourne, fourth.

 The bridge club meets at 11:30 a.m. every Tuesday at the Elks Lodge, Industrial Road in Waterville.
 Bring a partner.
 For more information, call 453-2410.